 Offering books and international fair trade gift items, Fair Isle Books is a popular place to shop on Washington Island

-Annie’s Island Moped Rental supplies visitors with outsized fun on undersized vehicles.
+Annie’s Island Moped Rental supplies visitors with outsized fun on undersized vehicles to get around Washington Island.

 Bring your golf clubs along to Washington Island!
 Deer Run Golf Course and Resort offers a rare opportunity: golfing on an island in Lake Michigan.